mulchus/Bytli/README.md

  url - long link (starting with http(s)://) or previously created short link (bitlink)

-If you have installed a virtual environment, then the command must be entered without a path to the script.
+If you have installed a virtual environment, then the command may be entered without a path to the script.

 #### Example 1:
 ```